 It’s only 4 weeks until Christmas which means it’s time to pull out the Christmas Advent Calendar.

 If you’re on social media I’d LOVE to see your version of the Christmas Activity Advent Calendar.
-Please use #tothotornot #totadventcalendar on your posts so we can share the love!
+Please use #tothotornot #totxmas on your posts so we can all be inspired to enjoy experiences together!

-Do all your Christmas shopping in one fell swoop at the opening day of The Big Design Market, the biggest design market in Australia.
-Entry is free for children and they will enjoy the dedicated kids creative play area and food and drink offerings.
+The one-stop shop for all your Christmas shopping is at The Big Design Market, the biggest design market in Australia.
+Entry is free for children and there’s a kids creative play area.

-Monday 5 December – Visit the new Melbourne Museum Children’s Gallery
+Monday 4 December – Visit the new Scienceworks Children’s Exhibition

-Not strictly a Christmas event but just as long-awaited…the Pauline Gandel Children’s Gallery at Melbourne Museum is reopening after months of redevelopment transforming it into a play and learning space for 0-5 year olds.
+Not strictly a Christmas event but just as long-awaited…Scienceworks’ new permanent children’s exhibition ‘Ground Up‘ is opening as a STEM-focused play and learning space for 0-5 year olds.

 As a (non-religious) parent part of what makes Christmas meaningful for me is that it marks the passing of time with my kids (here are posts memorialising the first Christmases of Lady AB and Baby 2.0).

-So make it a tradition to make a Christmas decoration with your children to add to the tree every year.
+Make it a tradition to create a Christmas decoration with your children to add to the tree every year.
 Here are some easy suggestions.

-Thursday 8 December – Visit the Myer Christmas Windows
+Thursday 7 December – Visit the Myer Christmas windows

-A visit to the Myer Christmas windows has been a family tradition for 61 years.
-This year’s windows are based on the book ‘One Christmas Eve’.
-FULL REVIEW.
+A visit to the Myer Christmas windows has been a family tradition for 62 years.
+This year’s windows are based on the original story of Elf and ‘The completely and utterly, absolutely perfect Christmas’ written and illustrated by H C Floren.
+There’s also an app to bring the story alive!

 Check out the ‘alternative’ Christmas windows with the annual display by Post Industrial Design featuring icons of Melbourne’s west.

-Go picking for the best cherries at Cherryhill Orchards.
-A really fun day out with kids and cherries make a delicious Christmas gift.
-It’s our annual tradition for teacher gifts that the teachers actually love!
+Go picking for the best strawberries at the Strawberry Forest, where the berries are grown vertically so no back-bending required!
+A really fun day out with kids and the fresh fruit make a delicious Christmas gift.

 Midway through the Christmas madness and it’s worthwhile taking the time to slow down and consider what you’re grateful for this year.
 Do this exercise with your children too so that you can help them develop an attitude of gratitude.